juice-shop/pwning-juice-shop/part1/running.md

 #### From pre-packaged distribution

-1. Install a 64bit [Node.js](http://nodejs.org/) on your Windows or
+1. Install a 64bit [Node.js](http://nodejs.org/) on your Windows, MacOS
-   Linux machine.
+   or Linux machine.
 2. Download `juice-shop-<version>_<node-version>_<os>_x64.zip` (or
    `.tgz`) attached to the
    [latest release on GitHub](https://github.com/bkimminich/juice-shop/releases/latest).